Asabeneh/JavaScript-for-Everyone/readMe.md

 ```
 ##### Clearing the localStorage
-The clear method, will clear eveything stored in the local storage
+The clear method, will clear everything stored in the local storage
 ```js
 localStorage.clear();
 ```